awsdocs/amazon-ecs-developer-guide/doc_source/using_cloudwatch_logs.md

 # Using CloudWatch Logs with Container Instances<a name="using_cloudwatch_logs"></a>

 You can configure your container instances to send log information to CloudWatch Logs\.
 This enables you to view different logs from your container instances in one convenient location\.
-This topic helps you get started using CloudWatch Logs on your container instances that were launched with the Amazon ECS\-optimized AMI\.
+This topic helps you get started using CloudWatch Logs on your container instances that were launched with the Amazon ECS\-optimized Amazon Linux AMI\.

 For information about sending container logs from your tasks to CloudWatch Logs, see [Using the awslogs Log Driver](using_awslogs.md)\.
 For more information about CloudWatch Logs, see [Monitoring Log Files](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatchLogs.html) in the *Amazon CloudWatch User Guide*\.